sameet96/RAG-test/DEPLOYMENT.md

 # 🚀 RAG PDF Chat - Deployment Guide

-This guide will help you deploy your RAG PDF Chat application using Docker and integrate it into your portfolio website.
+This comprehensive guide will help you deploy your modern, portfolio-style RAG PDF Chat application using Docker and integrate it seamlessly into your portfolio website.

+## 🎨 **What You're Deploying**

+Your RAG PDF Chat application features:
+- **Modern Portfolio UI**: Glass morphism design with gradient themes
+- **Professional Styling**: Clean Inter font and responsive layout
+- **Interactive Elements**: Smooth animations and hover effects
+- **Portfolio Integration**: Seamless embedding in your website
+- **Production Ready**: Docker containerization with nginx reverse proxy

 ## 📋 Prerequisites